 The Champlain LHIN's health system planning and funding functions are now part of Ontario Health, a government agency responsible for ensuring Ontarians continue to receive high-quality health care services where and when they need them.

 Improving Access to French Language Health Services

 Access to quality French-language health services directly impacts the health of Francophones.
-In Champlain, that means it affects nearly 20% of the population.
+In Champlain, that means it affects nearly 20 per cent of the population.

-The LHIN works to fulfill this need as part of its vision “healthy people and healthy communities supported by a quality, accessible health system”, and its responsibilities under the French Language Services Act, 1986 and the Local Health System Integration Act, 2006.
-To learn more about the LHIN’s legislated requirements, click here.
+The LHIN works to fulfill this need as part of its vision “healthy people and healthy communities supported by a quality, accessible health system”, and its responsibilities under the French Language Services Act and the Local Health System Integration Act.

 Since 2010, the LHIN has worked in close collaboration with the French Language Health Services Network of Eastern Ontario (Le Réseau), the French Language Health Planning Entity for the Champlain and South East LHINs.
 The goal is to ensure that health service planning reflects the needs and priorities of the Francophone population.

 Under the French Language Services Act, health service providers (Providers) can acquire designation, which is official recognition that the Provider offers services in French.
 Designation is a means of meeting the population's French-language service needs through capacity-building, supporting guaranteed and permanent access, and establishing quality standards for French-language health services.